The oral region and pharynx

 Sensory innervation

-• Most of the pharynx, between the levels of the opening of the pharyngotympanic tube and laryngeal inlet, receives sensory fibers from the glossopharyngeal nerve.
+• Most of the pharynx, between the levels of the opening of the Eustachian tube and laryngeal inlet, receives sensory fibers from the glossopharyngeal nerve.
 The oral fauces and palatine tonsils are also supplied by CN IX.
 Sore throat pain and pain from tonsillitis are carried in CN IX.
 The afferent limb of the gag reflex is carried in CN IX.
 Clinical testing of CN IX involves touching the arches of the fauces to elicit a gag reflex.

 • The region of the laryngopharynx opposite the laryngeal inlet, including the piriformis recesses, is supplied with sensory fibers from the internal laryngeal nerve (CN X).